 Quadratic plateau models

 To estimate the maximum yields for each site-year’s cropping system (rotated, continuous) a quadratic plateau was fit to each site-year for each system’s maize yields as a function of N fertilization rate (e.g. Figure 2).
-We chose to use a quadratic plateau because it is a commonly used model for yield-N response curves (CITE) and it converged for the most site-years of our data.
-The agronomically-optimum-nitrogen-rate (AONR) is the N-rate at which maximum yields are achievedceases to statistically increase with additional N application, and is estimated using parameters fit from the quadratic plateau model.
+We chose to use a quadratic plateau because it is a commonly used model for yield-N response curves (Cerrato and Blackmer, 1990) and it converged for the majority of site-years of our data.
+The agronomically-optimum-nitrogen-rate (AONR) is the N-rate at which grain yield ceases to statistically increase with additional N application, and is estimated using parameters fit from the quadratic plateau model.
 The difference between the two system’s yields at the rotated-AONR is hereafter referred to as the full penalty.
 Using the quadratic plateau method, we separated the full penalty into two components: the observed penalty, and the N-compensatable penalty.
 The observed penalty is the difference between the two system’s maximum yields.
 The N-compensatable penalty is the amount of yield that was gained in the maize monoculture by applying N fertilizer in excess of the rotated-AONR.
 The N-compensatable penalty was estimated as the difference between the maize monoculture yield at the rotated-AONR and the maximum maize monoculture yield.
 There is a large amount of uncertainty in AONR estimations from one site-year of data, and we recognize the estimation of the N-compensatable penalty propagates that uncertainty.
 We therefore do not interpret the N-compensatable penalty as a robust estimation but rather use it only as an indication of whether the N-compensatable and observed penalty are related.
 The correlation between the two components was assessed using a non-parametric Spearman correlation (CITE).

 If quadratic plateau models did not converge for one or more of the cropping systems in a given site-year, the site-year’s full penalty and its components were labelled as in-estimable.
 All fits and component estimates are provided in supplementary material.
 For simplification, the yields at each system’s respective AONR rates are hereafter referred to as maximum yields.